Atchaya-ECE/Ideal-Sampling/README.md

 <img width="1398" height="990" alt="image" src="https://github.com/user-attachments/assets/ddb6d45f-3a91-4269-b32b-dd116ac127e2" />

 # Results
-Thus, the construction and reconstruction of Ideal, Natural, and Flat-top sampling were successfully implemented using Python, and the corresponding waveforms were obtained.
+Thus, the construction and reconstruction of Impulse, Natural, and Flat-top sampling were successfully implemented using Python, and the corresponding waveforms were obtained.